patrick-hill/ansible-role-autokey/README.md

     autokey_symlink_backup
 "autokey_symlink_backup" allows you to symlink your backup dir to AutoKey's config dir

-    os_username
-"os_username" is used to build the path for autokey's config dir.
-This value should be the target users username.
-If you're using non standard pathing, this var will NOT be needed but be sure to provide a full path for autokey_config_dir

     autokey_config_dir
 "autokey_config_dir" is the default path for AutoKeys config directory which defaults to: /home/$USER/.config/autokey